 Can you use a roller to apply polyurethane?
 You could.
 Can you use a rag to apply polyurethane?
-I wouldn’t recommend it.
+Yes, you can apply a wipe-on poly with a rag.
 Can you use a foam brush to apply polyurethane?
 Again, you could but I’ve discovered the BEST way to apply polyurethane!

 My Polyurethane Change of Heart

 Earlier this year I was getting ready to paint the outdoor coffee table and estimated it was going to take me SEVEN HOURS to paint the pieces with a brush!
 That’s when I decided to buy a HomeRight Super Finish Max paint sprayer.
 Thanks to the sprayer I was able to spray a coat of primer and spray two coats of paint in only a few hours.
 WHAT A TIME-SAVER!

 Since buying a paint sprayer I’ve been sprayin’ like crazy!
 I started with the outdoor coffee table.
 Then I sprayed the cedar clapboard siding of my house, updated the look of my air conditioner dresser with a coat of paint, and freshened up a pair of Adirondack chairs.
 I’ve also primed and painted a new project I’m working on.

 While reading the HomeRight Super Finish Max paint sprayer instructions I noticed it could be used to spray polyurethane.
 Really?
 I never thought of spraying poly.
 Could this be the way to solve the poly pitfalls I mentioned earlier?
 I had to test it out and my DIY wine bar was going to be the test project.